 COMETOPORTUGAL TM All rights Reserved © Come to Portugal 2011

-On this page we explain the difference between Airport transfer companies and that of the traditional Taxi.
+On this page we explain the difference between Airport transfer companies in Portugal and Algarve and that of the traditional Taxi.

 If you have booked a return journey to the Airport it is normal practice to pay for the return when you reach your destination, as after all you have pre-booked.

-The advantage to using an airport transfer company is that you know they will be there to greet you at the airport terminal, rather than taking a chance of getting a taxi as you could be left waiting.
+The advantage to using an airport transfer company is that you know they will be there to greet you at the airport terminal, rather than taking a chance of getting a taxi as you could be left waiting especially in high season.

 You will also find that most airport transfer companies use mini busses or people carriers which have the advantage of carrying larger groups along with plenty of luggage space.
 Nowadays they even have WiFi on board which gives you the advantage of booking in for your flight whilst on the way to the airport.
+Also remember if you are disabled and use a wheelchair ask if they have the facilities to accommodate your needs.
 How do I know if they are Licensed?
 (See bottom of the page)

 Most people will have their holiday head on and not realize that it is not just restriction on customs when you return home but there are in fact restriction for entering Portugal on what amount that you are legally allowed to bring in below is the following guide line for August 2012.
 Remember these are for personal use per person. (you must be 17 years and older) arriving with goods purchased within the EU Tobacco, 800 Cigarettes,